boyadzhievb/bash-tips/README.md

 Script creates a partition on  the whole disk, format it in ext4, make mount point , mount disk and adds a row for it in etc fstab

+Audit_serv

+Run commands on list of servers and collets output in files